RedLuckyPanda/Adjectival-Modification-Semantic-Plausibility/README.md

 1. Make sure your installation of Python is >**version 3.10**< or higher.
 If necessary, [update Python](https://www.python.org/downloads/).
 2. Clone the repository to your system with `git clone`
 3. Go to the repository directory: `cd ModelingSemanticPlausibility-5A22`
+4. Ensure the adept data is in a folder named "datasets" in the main repository
-4. Install the project dependencies: `pip install -r requirements.txt`
+5. Install the project dependencies: `pip install -r requirements.txt`
-5. Follow [the instructions](https://pytorch.org/get-started/locally/) to install `pytorch`.
+6. Follow [the instructions](https://pytorch.org/get-started/locally/) to install `pytorch`.
-6. To run one of the Jupyter notebooks, use this command: `jupyter notebook`.
+7. To run one of the Jupyter notebooks, use this command: `jupyter notebook`.
 The Jupyter interface will open in a browser window, where you can navigate through the file system and choose a notebook to run.
-7. To train and evaluate a **transformer** model, run: `python transformer/train_and_evaluate_transformer.py`
+8. To train and evaluate a **transformer** model, run: `python transformer/train_and_evaluate_transformer.py`
-8. To train and evaluate the **sentence-transformer** model, run: `python sentence-transformer/train_and_evaluate_sentence-transformer.py`
+9. To train and evaluate the **sentence-transformer** model, run: `python sentence-transformer/train_and_evaluate_sentence-transformer.py`

 ## References
 The code is partially based on these tutorials: